Recap / Asterix in Switzerland

 - Flower from the Mountaintop: Asterix and Obelix have to pluck one.
 The flower is of course edelweiss.

-- After swimming and climbing a mountain to get Asterix and Obelix one Roman complains about doing all this activities.
+- After swimming and climbing a mountain to get Asterix and Obelix one Roman complains about doing all these activities.
 His centurion snaps back: "We're not taking a holiday here."
 Amusing, because today both swimming and mountain climbing are holiday activities in Switzerland.

 - When Asterix uses Obelix' body to slide down the snowy mountain he references another popular Swiss sport and holiday activity: snow sliding and/or skiing.

-- Heavy Sleeper: Obelix misses most of the excitement, sleeping through climbing a mountain and several battles due to him drinking a whole barrell of alcohol.
+- Heavy Sleeper: Obelix misses most of the excitement, sleeping through climbing a mountain and several battles due to him drinking a whole barrel of alcohol.
 His description of Helvetia after the fact is "Flat."

 - National Stereotypes: The Helvetians (Swiss) are portrayed as punctual and obsessed with keeping everything clean, and very good at banking.
 They are also seen playing Alpine horns, yodeling and eating cheese.

 - Neat Freak: Most Swiss people shown, something that many would call Truth in Television.